isomerpages/isomerpages-govtech/media/technews/_posts/2019-01-29-tech-terms-to-impress-your-relatives-with-this-lunar-new-year.md

 **Digital Identity (数码身份认证 Shùmǎ shēnfèn rènzhèng)**

-Festive seasons like the lunar new year are often a time for reflection and reminiscence.
-Looking back at your own life, you’ve probably taken on several identities over the years.
-They are represented by different online usernames and passwords.
-These identities will be consolidated under the upcoming National Digital Identity programme, which can vouch for your identity when accessing public and private sector services.
+Festive seasons like the lunar new year are often time for spring cleaning.
+Looking back, you’ve probably had countless user IDs and passwords over the years.
+How about a day when you don't need to remember more than just one?

-For a start, citizens can log in with their SingPass Mobile (电子政府密码应用) from anywhere, at any time, Relevant personal information can also be drawn from the government-verified data vault MyInfo when transacting online soon.
+The upcoming National Digital Identity programme aims to streamline your access to public and private sector services (one ID to rule them all!)

+As part of the NDI programme, citizens can log in using their fingerprint (for selected phones) with the new SingPass Mobile app (电子政府密码应用).
+New features will be added into the app soon.
+These include a dashboard that allows you to view all your relevant personal information (e.g. CPF balance, passport expiry date) at one glance!

 ![e-payments](/images/technews/8-tech-terms-to-impress-your-relatives-with-this-lunar-new-year-part5.png)